YasolQIPSolver/yasol.github.io/docs/About_Yasol.md

 For some historical notes on Quantified Programming, Linear Programming and personal credits, we refer to our [history page](Credits.md#history-q-mip-and-others).

-For details of how to use the solver and about details of input formats etc. we refer to our [download page](Download.md).
+For details of how to use the solver and about details of input formats etc. we refer to our [download](Download.md) and [instances page](Instances.md).

 <sup>1</sup> Thorsten Ederer, Michael Hartisch, Ulf Lorenz, Thomas Opfer, Jan Wolf. <a href=https://link.springer.com/content/pdf/10.1007/978-3-319-71649-7_19.pdf target="_blank">Yasol: An Open Source Solver for Quantified Mixed Integer Programs.</a> ACG 2017: 224-233 <br>
 <sup>2</sup> Marc Goerigk, Michael Hartisch. <a href=https://www.sciencedirect.com/science/article/pii/S0305054821001908?via%3Dihub target="_blank">Multistage Robust Discrete Optimization via Quantified Integer Programming.</a> Computers & Operations Research, 135:105434, 2021 <br>